 Once you identify your goals, you can select food that meets those and what trade-offs you’re willing to make.

-What rules of thumb can guide your choice?
+Rules of thumb to guide your choice

 Seasonality and locality